cyclic-software/docs/docs/overview/build.md

 -  At runtime `npm run start` is used to execute the application

 It is possible to customize this process with _Advanced Build Options_:
-- at the time of first deployment, in the _Advanced_ dropdown
+- at the time of the first deployment, in the _Advanced_ dropdown
   - <img src="/img/build-options/advancedWNode.png" width="350px"/>
 - in  _Environments_ tab > _Build Options_ of an app's dashboard
   - <img src="/img/build-options/buildwithnode2.png" width="650px"/>

 #### **Root Path**
 The root path specifies which directory Cyclic will run build scripts.
-For example for a repository structured as:
+For example, for a repository structured as:
 ```
 ├──/frontend
 |   ├── ...